 Protecting insiders from phishing

-Egress Defend applies the human layer security approach to every inbound email that reaches your organisation.
-It uses machine learning and natural language processing to analyse both the content and context of emails.
-Employees can work with confidence, knowing Defend is in the background, ready to provide traffic-light based prompts in real-time when threats are detected.
+Egress Defend applies the human layer security approach to every inbound email that reaches your organization.
+It uses machine learning and natural language processing to analyze both the content and context of emails.
+Employees can work with confidence, knowing Defend is in the background, ready to provide traffic-light-based prompts in real-time when threats are detected, providing teachable moments.

 It’s like giving every employee their personal cyber expert – an unobtrusive one that works silently, only offering advice when it’s genuinely needed.
 Defend empowers your human layer to become a powerful first line of defence, rather than a source of insider risk.

 Find out more about Defend here, or if you’d like to try it for yourself with a no-strings-attached demo, we’ll be more than happy to set you up.